 California has always been a state of both Latino and Anglo cultures.
-Herbert Siguenza, the Playwright in Residence, at the San Diego Repertory Theater has the gift of melding both cultures together and reaching a diverse audience as seen in the plays, A Weekend with Pablo Picasso, El Henry, Manifest Destinitis, and Steal Heaven.
+Herbert Siguenza, the Playwright in Residence, at the Repertory Theater has the gift of melding both cultures together and reaching a diverse audience as seen in the plays, A Weekend with Pablo Picasso, El Henry, Manifest Destinitis, and Steal Heaven.
 He is a performer who creates his art through writing, acting, and even painting.

 Siguenza didn’t plan to be a performer when he was a young man.
 A first generation Salvadoran, he received his BFA from the California College of Arts in Oakland in the 1970’s.
 He lived in the Mission District in San Francisco and worked as a community visual artist.
 In those days, that area was the hub of social and artistic non-profits.
 It was here that he first discovered his voice as a writer and performer.
 After seeing Luis Valdez’s Zoot Suit in 1978, he became inspired to do Chicano theater which eventually led him to Richard Montoya [son of legendary Chicano poet, Jose Montoya] and fellow Salvadoran, Ric Salinas, and together, they formed Culture Clash in 1984.